Winter Roof Problems (& How to Fix Them)

 When to Call a Professional

-While some tasks, such as cleaning the gutters and, in some cases, removing snow from the roof’s edges, can be handled by the homeowner, significant roof damage should always be handled by a professional.
+While some tasks, such as cleaning gutters, can be handled by the homeowner, significant roof damage should always be handled by a professional.
 Don’t attempt to fix leaks, repair shingle damage, or address ventilation problems on your own, because just one misstep could make everything worse.

-We know saving a buck is important, but DIY work can sometimes result in more money being spent over time because the job wasn’t done right.
+We know saving a buck is important, but DIY work can sometimes cost more over time if the job isn’t done right.

 Additionally, if you don’t know what the problem is but you suspect something is off, call a professional.
 It’s not worth waiting.